Latinum-Agentic-Commerce/x402-chrome-extension/README.md

 ## Extending / Next Steps

 1. **Complete the MetaMask flow** – use `ethers.js` or `web3.js` to construct an `X‑PAYMENT` header, sign it with the user's wallet, and resend the original request
-2. **Integrate payment verification** – connect to `@coinbase/x402` or a self-hosted facilitator to verify and settle payments on‑chain
-3. **Add UI polish** – dark mode, micro‑animations, toast notifications for payment success/failure
+2. **Add UI polish** – dark mode, micro‑animations, toast notifications for payment success/failure
-4. **Automated tests** – add integration tests for the extension using Chrome's testing tools
+3. **Automated tests** – add integration tests for the extension using Chrome's testing tools
 ## Proposal for x402 v2

 ### Add an optional `basket` field to `PaymentRequirements`